 Gratia Plena Institute is the fruit of this desire.

 Kelly is tremendously blessed to be married to a wonderful man who always ensures her car's oil is changed and that she regularly gets to Confession.
-They live with their two sons in Virginia.
+They live with their two sons and daughter in Virginia.